top of page

 Medium-term Development Plan/Rencana Pembangunan Jangka Menengah (RPJM)

 RPJM is a development plan due for 5 (five) years.
 The RPJM is prepared by MoNDP based on the RPJP.
 In relation to the RPJM, Law No. 25/2004 regulates two types of RPJM, namely RPJMN and RPJMD.
-Further explanations regarding RPJMN and RPJMD are as follows:

 Medium-term National Development Plan/Rencana Pembangunan Jangka Menengah Nasional